 “I’ve lost count of the number of [places] I’ve sent my resume to,” Thérèse says.
 “In the first two to three weeks, I got upwards of a dozen callbacks.
 In my cover letters I clearly state that I have a disability, that I use a wheelchair, and I would ask, ‘Are you wheelchair accessible?’
 Nine times out of 10 the answer was, ‘We had no idea you needed that.
 No, we’re not.
 We’re sorry.
 Best of luck in your search.’”

-This is definitely a growing problem as a lot of the times, even though they get a call back, the company does not provide accessibility which means the chances of getting that job ends right before even an interview occurs.
+This is definitely a growing problem as a lot of the time, even though they get a callback, the company does not provide accessibility which means the chances of getting that job ends right before even an interview occurs.

 Brad Seward, a doctoral candidate at the University of Guelph, co-authored the national survey on graduates with disabilities, which studied 31,000 students across Canada, 1,600 of whom said they had a learning disability, emotional or behavioural disabilities or a physical disability.
 They answered questions two years after graduation and the outcomes “were staggering,” Seward told Nam Kiwanuka on The Agenda in the Summer.
 “What we found was that graduates with disabilities were much less represented in full time jobs and much more represented in part-time jobs and unemployment.”

-As you can see, disabled graduates are either settling for part time jobs or just staying unemployed.
-Even if they do get a part time job, it is most likely in a field that they are not interested in or had their studies in.
-This leads to them stuck in a job that they do not enjoy, and enjoying your work is a right every Canadian has.
-Therefore, the employment rate of disabled Canadian’s is not at an acceptable level.
-More than the government, it is the private companies that need to realize the important of giving accessibility for disabled as well as looking beyond their disabilities and judging them based on their qualifications.
+As you can see, disabled graduates are either settling for part-time jobs or just staying unemployed.
+Even if they do get a part-time job, it is most likely in a field that they are not interested in or had their studies in.
+This leads to them being stuck in a job that they do not enjoy, and enjoying your work is a right every Canadian has.
+Therefore, the employment rate of disabled Canadians is not at an acceptable level.
+More than the government, it is the private companies that need to realize the importance of giving accessibility to the disabled as well as looking beyond their disabilities and judging them based on their qualifications.